openvcloud/docs/docs/CloudBrokerPortal/VirtualMachines/Actions/MoveVM2AnotherCPUNode.md

-## Move Virtual Machine to Another CPU Node
+## Move Virtual Machines to Another CPU Node

 In order to move a virtual machine to another CPU node you choose **Move to another CPU node** from the **Actions** dropdown menu on the **Virtual Machine Details** page: